Skip to main content

 Future expectations include:

-• Cross-department AI agents coordinating complex processes
+• Cross-department AI agents coordinating complex workflows

-• Real-time decision engines replacing manual approvals
+• Real-time decision engines replacing slow approval processes

 Conclusion